Roqay/roqay-react-native-common-components/docs/ImagePlaceholder.md

 Type: `string`
 Custom color for loading indicator.
-If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.surface`.
+If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.surface`.

 #### loadingProps.backgroundColor

 Type: `string`
 Custom color for loading indicator background.
-If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.onSurface` with alpha `40%`.
+If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.onSurface` with alpha `40%`.

 ### [...View props](https://reactnative.dev/docs/view#props)